YoussefCherrab/TOTAKO.IO/README.md

 - Click a line between two points
 - Complete a diamond to claim it
 - No extra turns — plan carefully
-- Game ends when all edges are filled
 - Player with most diamonds wins 🏆

 💡 Pro Tip: